simonqv/INDA/README.md

 ### Task 2 - Find Cycles using DFS

-Depth first search (DFS) traverses a graph by repeatedly picking a random path from a given node and following it until there are no new nodes to visit.
+Depth first search (DFS) traverses a graph by repeatedly picking a random path from a given vertex and following it until there are no new vertices to visit.
 This algorithm is slightly easier to implement than BFS and is used in many [algorithms](https://en.wikipedia.org/wiki/Depth-first_search#Applications).
 Use a DFS to solve the *decision problem* of whether a graph contains a cycle or not.